nkabbara/nkabbara.github.io/docs/how-are-you.md

 She said that whenever she's with a patient, she feels like a fraud.
 She has to abandon her true self, the fun and loving person that she knows she is and wear a mask.
 The mask hides _her_ and shows a matter-of-fact and an emotionally disconnected doctor.
-She can't show her fun side because her patients are usally in very serious condtions.
+She can't show her fun side because her patients are usually in very serious conditions.
 And she can't show her love because she said that it could affect her judgement.

 Her conflict arises not only from the fact that she's not being her normal self when she's with patients.
 But strangely,